An abridged autobiography of my life through my art:

 I work with clay as much as I can, whether wheel throwing or handbuilding.
 My clay studio is in an unheated barn, so I am limited to working in three seasons.
 I have begun to think of myself as a summer potter/winter painter.

-For the past two years I have spent a week at the New Hampshire Institute of Art’s Summer Institute for Art Educators.
+In 2011 and 2012, I happily spent a week at the New Hampshire Institute of Art’s Summer Institute for Art Educators.
 This is a wonderful week of studio time with the NHIA faculty.
 I have studied jewelry making and digital painting during these weeks:

 After teaching art for seven years, I was honored to be named the 2012 Massachusetts Art Education Association Middle School Art Educator of the Year.
 I am humbled to be in the company of the many amazing art educators who have made a creative difference with the children of Massachusetts.
 Honored and humbled, and inspired to keep working!